What Is Content Marketing ROI?

 Sales

 Ultimately, fighting for all the great marketing goals and tracking them each month or quarterly; few marketers/businessmen understand the language of Sales only.
-Content marketing is a valuable tool for moving leads through the inbound marketing funnel and turning visitors into leads and leads into customers.
-To track your success in using the content for sales, monitor these metrics:- Lead to customer conversion rate (overall and by content piece)

 - Sales conversion rates